HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profile_tags.md

 ## Viewing profile tag endorsers

-You can hover on the **Endorsement count** to display the list of the users who endorsed the tag.
+You can hover over the **Endorsement count** to display the list of the users who endorsed the tag.
 Only the first five users who endorsed the tag are initially displayed.
 You can click **View all users** to display the full list.

 ![Endorsed User list](./img/endorsedUserList.png)

 From the list of users displayed from the **Endorsement count**, you can hover over a user's name to display their Business card.

 ![biz card](./img/bizCard.png)

 You can also view a user's Business Card when you hover over their name from the **View all users** popup.

 ![user list dialog](./img/userListDialog.png)